 When it comes to transferring, accreditation is the most important thing.
 He notes that there are six major regional accrediting bodies that most colleges and universities use, so if both schools (the one you’re at currently and the one you want to transfer to) are a part of that accreditation group, most will accept the credit.

 Outside of that, however, it’s evaluated on a case-by-case basis.
-In general, you’ll have less trouble transferring credits from larger, more well-known schools and may run into more trouble with smaller or more niche schools, like religious institutions.
+In general, you’ll have less trouble transferring credits from larger, more well-known schools and may run into more trouble with community colleges or other smaller schools.

 Saelens notes that he also sees a lot of students who come to a community college for the express purpose of playing the sport they love on a smaller scale.
 Even if they don’t end up playing the sport once they transfer on, they still have the opportunity for a scholarship and playing time at the community college level.